Where: L’Albir (a.k.a. El Albir or just plain old Albir to its friends), Valencia province, Costa Blanca, Spain.

 La Serra Gelada Natural Park

 La Serra Gelada Natural Park (a.k.a.
-Sierra Helada (ice mountain) / Gelada National Park) is the hilly area at the back of the town, on the sea front.
+Sierra Helada (ice mountain) / Gelada National Park) is the hilly area at the back of Albir, by the sea.
 At sea-level, this natural park is an area of caves and coves; at mountain level this is a beautiful hill with fantastic views over the bay towards Calpe and neighbouring Benidorm.

 There is a nice walk to Albir Lighthouse.
 This starts by the anchor statue by the beach in Albir.
 Apparently, it is a pretty gentle walk most of the way.
 Albir Lighthouse is a beautiful, art-deco like lighthouse on top of the cliffs.